 Consider the various nature essays and excerpts we've examined recently (“Save the Whales, Screw the Shrimp,” “The End of Nature,” Walden, Emerson's "Nature") as distinct examples of persuasive rhetoric.
 Which do you think is the most effective?
 Why? (note: yeah, you should discuss with is better in a general sense, but more specifically this question is asking you to examine which text best achieves its intended effect - whatever you deem that to be.)

 For this entry you'll have to discuss, to varying degrees, each text's main idea (their theses), and you'll have to provide direct quotes from each.
 Naturally, you'll be focusing more so on one more so than the others.

-Also, as you get your first timed writing back, you listen to the audio feedback I've left you and for this journal entry set (at least) two concrete goals for improving your writing/analysis next time.
+As you get your first timed writing back, listen to the audio feedback I've left you.
+For this journal entry, drawing on my feedback and your own sense of where you’re at, come up with (at least) two concrete goals for improving your writing/analysis next time.

 In addition to listing your goals, provide a brief rational as to why you chose each.

-In what you are designating as your AP Language and Composition Journal, complete the following for each of the six essays where six different writers offer different takes on the idea of happiness (in the heading, somewhere indicate that this is journal entry #3 – you’re also encouraged to give the entry some sort of clever title):
+In what you are designating as your AP Language and Composition Journal, complete the following for each of the five essays where five different writers offer different takes on the idea of happiness (in the heading, somewhere indicate that this is journal entry #2 – you’re also encouraged to give the entry some sort of clever title):